Withdrawal & Recovery

 Everything in this guide covers the normal range of quitting.
 But some situations warrant professional support.

-If you have tried to quit multiple times and consistently cannot get past the first week, a therapist who specializes in substance use can help you identify patterns you are not seeing.
+If you have tried to quit multiple times and consistently cannot get past the first week, or if you recognize the signs of cannabis use disorder in your own patterns, a therapist who specializes in substance use can help you identify what is keeping you stuck.
 Cognitive behavioral therapy (CBT) has the strongest evidence base for cannabis cessation and is specifically designed to break the thought and behavior cycles that drive relapse.
+You can also compare MA vs SMART Recovery vs therapy to find the support format that fits your situation.

 If you are experiencing severe anxiety or depression during withdrawal that interferes with your ability to work, care for yourself, or maintain relationships, that is worth a professional conversation.
 Withdrawal can temporarily amplify pre-existing mental health conditions, and a provider can help distinguish between withdrawal symptoms that will resolve and conditions that need separate treatment.